China in the Pacific and Indian oceans

 Soldiers of the Chinese PLA

-China’s defence and security presence beyond the first island chain is no longer emerging, it is now a defining feature of the Indo-Pacific strategic environment.
-Across the South-West Pacific, Indian Ocean and Australia’s maritime approaches, Beijing is steadily building a pattern of access, presence and influence that is reshaping regional security dynamics.
+China’s defence and security presence beyond the First Island Chain is no longer an abstract concern; it’s now a defining feature of the Indo-Pacific strategic environment.
+Across the Southwest Pacific, Indian Ocean and Australia’s maritime approaches, Beijing is steadily building a pattern of access, presence and influence that’s reshaping regional security dynamics.

-This section examines how and why China is expanding its security engagement across these regions, the tools and actions it is using, and what this means for regional states.
-What emerges is a pattern engagement that blends military power, paramilitary forces, policing cooperation and civilian capabilities.
-Together, these tools enable China to build familiarity with operating environments, deepen relationships with regional partners, and normalise its presence far from home waters.
+Part 3 of Pressure Points details how and why China is expanding its security engagement across these regions, the tools and actions it’s using, and what this means for regional states.
+What emerges is a pattern of engagement that blends military power, paramilitary forces, policing cooperation and civilian capabilities.
+Too often democracies and smaller nations assess those activities, often described as hybrid or grey-zone, as below acts of war and struggle to deter them.
+But, together, those tools enable China to build familiarity with operating environments, deepen relationships with regional partners, normalise its presence, and pursue strategic objectives far from home waters.

-This section explores the evolving landscape of the Indo-Pacific.
+Part 3 also unpacks the evolving landscape of the Indo-Pacific.
 It maps China’s activities, analyses regional responses, and considers how current trends may develop in the years ahead.
-The central question is not whether China will be present across the Indo-Pacific, but how that presence will shape the region’s future security order.
+The central question isn’t whether China will be present across the Indo-Pacific, but how that presence will shape the region’s future security order.

 China’s excessive claims and sensitive areas